People look at 3D-printed student projects of enhanced body scans.

 Our ID curriculum has been restructured to provide students with the flexibility to tailor their individual course selections to meet specific personal career goals and objectives.
 Industrial design is growing and maturing as a discipline, providing a growing range of career options for our graduates:

-• Our Interactive Product Design specialization leverages advances in body scanning, sensor-based technologies, and soft goods design to explore opportunities to design and develop "smart" products and next-generation wearables.
+• Our Interactive Product Design track leverages advances in body scanning, sensor-based technologies, and soft goods design to explore opportunities to design and develop "smart" products and next-generation wearables.

 A green, 3D-printed bust of a body scanned student.